Phentermine is the most commonly-prescribed weight loss pill in the United States (

-Fen-Phen (or Phen-Fen) was an off-label combination of two weight loss medications: phentermine (“phen”) and fenfluramine (“fen”) that grew popular in the late 80s and early 90s.
-The duo gained renown for its ability to help patients shed weight quickly and easily.
+Fen-Phen (or Phen-Fen) was an off-label combination of these two medications that grew popular in the late 80s and early 90s and gained renown for its ability to help patients shed weight quickly and easily.

-However, fenfluramine (and its more potent cousin, dexfenfluramine) were withdrawn from the market in 1997after a prominent Mayo Clinic study linked Phen-Fen use to an increased risk of pulmonary hypertension and heart valve disease .While phentermine alone was never implicated in these reports, causative involvement cannot be ruled-out.
-As a result, these potentially-fatal side effects are still considered possible adverse side effects of any pill containing phentermine.
+However, fenfluramine (and its more potent cousin: dexfenfluramine) was withdrawn from the market in 1997 after a prominent Mayo Clinic study linked use of Phen-Fen to an increased risk of pulmonary hypertension and heart valve disease (

 “Serious regurgitant cardiac valvular disease, primarily affecting the mitral, aortic and/or tricuspid valves, has been reported in otherwise healthy persons who had taken a combination of phentermine with fenfluramine or dexfenfluramine for weight loss.
 The possible role of phentermine in the etiology of these valvulopathies has not been established and their course in individuals after the drugs are stopped is not known.
 The possibility of an association between valvular heart disease and the use of phentermine alone cannot be ruled out; there have been rare cases of valvular heart disease in patients who reportedly have taken phentermine alone.”

-Eight of the 24 women in the initial Mayo Clinic report also presented with primary pulmonary hypertension (PPH) after taking Phen-Fen .
+Eight of the twenty-four women in the initial Mayo Clinic report also presented with primary pulmonary hypertension (PPH) after taking Phen-Fen (

-PPH is a rare condition in which the small blood vessels in the lungs narrow and force blood pressure to increase precipitously in the pulmonary artery, which carries blood from the heart to the lungs.
-Itcan prove fatal if left untreated .
-A 2010 article suggested a link between phentermine monotherapy and the development of pulmonary hypertension, but these findings are not universally accepted [7,8].
+PPH is a rare condition in which the small blood vessels in the lungs narrow and force blood pressure to increase precipitously in the pulmonary artery: the vessel that carries blood from the heart to the lungs.
+It can be fatal if left untreated (

 “Primary Pulmonary Hypertension (PPH) – a rare, frequently fatal disease of the lungs – has been reported to occur in patients receiving a combination of phentermine with fenfluramine or dexfenfluramine.
 The possibility of an association between PPH and the use of phentermine alone cannot be ruled out; there have been rare cases of PPH in patients who reportedly have taken phentermine alone.
 The initial symptom of PPH is usually dyspnea.
 Other initial symptoms may include angina pectoris, syncope or lower extremity edema.
 Patients should be advised to report immediately any deterioration in exercise tolerance.
 Treatment should be discontinued in patients who develop new, unexplained symptoms of dyspnea, angina pectoris, syncope or lower extremity edema, and patients should be evaluated for the possible presence of pulmonary hypertension.”

-The above side effects are always possible and very serious, but not as common other phentermine effects on the heart such as racing pulse, increased blood pressure and irregular heartbeat.
-In fact,23% of recent phentermine users reported having some type of heart or blood pressure problemwhile undergoing treatment with this medication .
+Serious phentermine heart problems are always possible, and very serious, but not as common other phentermine effects on the heart such as: racing pulse, increased blood pressure and irregular heartbeat.

 Call your doctor or seek medical attention right away if you feel like your heart is pounding, fluttering or beating irregularly while taking this medication.

-The above reactions can indicate a serious phentermine side effect.
-Seek professional medical attention immediately if you notice these or any other unusual symptoms while taking phentermine.
+These symptoms can indicate a serious phentermine side effect.
+Seek professional medical attention immediately if you notice these or any other unusual reactions while taking phentermine.

-11. Cleveland Clinic Heart & Vascular Team.
+- Cleveland Clinic Heart & Vascular Team.
 (2018, December 13).
 True or False?
 6 Common Beliefs About Blood Pressure, Heart Rate.
-Retrieved from https://health.clevelandclinic.org/6-myths-blood-pressure-heart-rate/